 Son of the Soil Wines: The third generation of wine-industry workers in his family, Founder and Director Denzel Swarts launched this range of three wines, a Chenin Blanc, Pinotage and Méthode Cap Classique (MCC) sparkling wine, in 2018.

 Tesselaarsdal Wines: After 15 years in the wine business, Owner Berene Sauls was provided the opportunity to launch her own brand with the assistance of Hamilton Russell Vineyards and its team.
 The brand currently focuses on Pinot Noir from the Hemel-en-Aarde Ridge.

-The Bridge of Hope Wines: Founded by Rosemary Mosia, this family business produces three different collections: The Classic Collection.
-Premium Collection and Reserve Collection.
+The Bridge of Hope Wines: Founded by Rosemary Mosia, this family business produces three different collections: The Classic Collection, Premium Collection and Ultra-Premium Collection.

-Thembi Wines: Established in 2009 as a joint venture between Thembi Tobie and Boland Vineyard International, but now exclusively owned by Tobie since 2012, the Fairtrade-certified brand includes four varietal wines, two white and two red.
+Thembi Wines: Established in 2009 as a joint venture between Thembi Tobie and Boland Vineyard International, it is now exclusively owned by Tobie since 2012.
+The Fairtrade-certified brand includes four varietal wines, two white and two red.

 Women in Wine: Founded in 2006 and the first Black-owned wine company controlled and managed entirely by women, the brand only sources wine from farms that comply with socio-economic legislation with specific reference to ethical and environmental practices and Black economic empowerment.

-This article was updated February 17, 2022, to include additional producers.
+This article was updated on January 11, 2023, to include additional producers.